-Picking the best photos of your pet or person is crucial to getting the best drawing in return.
+Picking the best photos of your pet is crucial to getting the best drawing in return.
 I'll always be honest and let you know if I think a certain image won't work but here's a few pointers to help.

 Details really bring the portrait to life.
 If I can't see it then I have to make it up (not good) or ignore it all together.

+Is the photo sharp?
 A blurry photo means that I can't draw any furry or feathery details.
-It's not a deal-breaker but it just won't be as awesome as it could be.
+It's not a deal-breaker though.

+Does your pet or person look like him/herself in the photo?
 A photo that is "SO THEM" is important.
 If they look super cute in the photo but they don't really look like themselves, then you'll end up with a portrait that doesn't really capture their personality.

+Is there any lens distortion?
 Generally photos with lens distortion can end up leading to strange looking portraits but occasionally it does work (see some of the photos in the gallery above).
 Email your photos to me and we can discuss it.